Frequently asked questions (FAQS)

 In Malaysia, this competition is organized by Ardent Educational Consultants, led by Mr. Kairul Anwar M. Zaki, the Director of Beaver Informatics Malaysia.
-This organization works in close collaboration with Bebras International Challenge on Informatics & Computational Thinking Vilnius, Lithuania body to ensure that the competition aligns with global standards while adapting to local needs.
+They run it in collaboration with Bebras International, ensuring the competition meets global standards while being locally relevant.

-You can follow the table provided below to determine the appropriate category for your child’s registration.
+You can follow the table provided above to determine the appropriate category for your child’s registration.
 This table will likely be based on your child’s age or year level in school.

 Pre-Ecolier